 Welcome to my personal website!
 I am a PhD student at the Kellogg School of Management, Northwestern University.

-My research interests lie at the intersection of finance, economic history, and public economics.
+My research interests lie at the intersection of finance, economic history, and urban economics.
 I am particularly interested in studying how disruptions in credit markets affect private and public borrowers and in quantifying the effect of these shocks on other agents in the economy.
 In my Job Market Paper, I investigate the effect of largest credit shock in the 20th century - the Great Depression - on public good provision using a comprehensive panel of cities in the U.S. I also study the historical evolution of financial intermediaries and taxation.

 All data, documentation, and replication files for my papers will be posted on this site soon.
 Please reach out to me with any questions or comments.